dawoe/umbraco-nexu/README.md

 ## Buy me a beer ##

-If you like this package and use it in your website, consider me a small donation through paypal.me for maintaining this package.
+If you like this package and use it in your website, consider giving me a small donation through paypal.me for maintaining this package.

 [![Donate](https://img.shields.io/badge/donate-paypal.me-blue.svg)](https://www.paypal.me/dawoe21)